Docket-Calendar/dc-api/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables (see `.env.example` for a template):

 ```
 # Server Configuration